getsentry/symbolicator/docs/api/proxy.md

 date: Fri, 19 Apr 2019 22:47:54 GMT
 ```

+The layout of a configured source can limit what kind of queries to it will succeed.
+For example, the "unified" layout requires executables to be sorted by their debug IDs, which means
+that querying for a PE file with timestamp and file size, which is supported by SSQP, will not find
+the file.
+For best results, use the "symstore" layout for sources that you plan to proxy via Symbolicator.

 When fetching ELF or MachO symbols the filename can be largely omitted (non
 extension can be substituted with an underscore) when a configured backend uses
 the "native" directory format.
 In simple terms this means that